luciancosw/DANTE-W/README.md

 ```

 ### 🚀 Training (Texture optimization)
-The optimization is conducted by iteratively sampling a random batch of cached rays across all images and performing stochastic gradient descent with neural rendering loss and diffusion prior.
-The training is highly efficient, only taking several minutes.
-Use the following script to start training:
+Use the following script to launch training:
 ```bash
 python ray_train.py
 ```
+The optimization is conducted by iteratively sampling a random batch of cached rays across all images and performing stochastic gradient descent with neural rendering loss and diffusion prior.
+The training is highly efficient, only taking several minutes.

 ### 🖥️ Inference
 After optimization, a standard texture map can be readily exported.
 To do so, first specify `load_checkpoint_dir` as the absolute path of the saved checkpoint, and then run by: